Hadoop-bigdata/Hadoop/Hadoop-NLP.md

 	In order to run the test code, the command head -n `number` the number should be bigger than the n value in the reduce_NLP.py

 ## 9. Running MapReduce_NLP in Hadoop

+After change the test, we need to replace the n back to the default value.

 * 9.1 Check the location